saralaufeyson/leetcode-team-dashboard/README.md

 - For production, use HTTPS and consider a real database for better security.

 ## 👩‍💻 Developed By
+Its a small scale project do not use it for huge teamsizes
 @saralaufeyson

 ## 📄 License